Elbert-Ainstein/Life-Sim/README.md

 # Life-Sim
 A project inspired Hunar4321's Life Simulation Project.

+!minor warning!

+Js uses a lot of ram, so be cautious when experimenting with great numbers of particles.

 ## Features to be made soon:
 - GUIs
 - Customizable colors based on HEX color codes